zmudson/EdgeDetector/README.md

 In the console give the path to the image, and then it will generate the image with detected edges.

 The source code is made as IntelliJ project.
-You can use executable Detector.jar to test it:
+You can use the executable Detector.jar to test it:
 ``` java -jar Detector.jar ```

 Example: <br>